JOIN NOW for exclusive pricing & express shipping

 $99.00

-INTRALINE TS2638 is a double spiral polydioxanone (PDO) thread.
-PDO is an absorbable suture material that gradually breaks down in tissue over time.
-In aesthetic practice, spiral or screw-style threads are commonly selected when a clinician wants more surface area than a straight mono thread and when localized support or textural improvement is part of the treatment plan.
+INTRALINE TS2638 is a double spiral PDO thread.
+PDO, or polydioxanone, is an absorbable suture material that gradually breaks down in tissue over time.
+In aesthetic practice, spiral or screw-style threads are commonly selected when a clinician wants more surface area than a straight mono thread and a localized skin-support effect is part of the treatment plan.

 AttributeListed detail